microsoft/api-guidelines/graph/patterns/operations.md

 Microsoft Graph API Design Pattern

-*The operations pattern provides the ability to model a change that impacts multiple resources and can't be effectively modeled by using HTTP methods.*
+*The operations pattern provides the ability to model a change that might impact multiple resources and can't be effectively modeled by using HTTP methods.*

 ## Problem

-Sometimes when modeling a complex business domain, API designers need to model a business operation that effects multiple resources and needs to be performed as a single unit.
-Modeling the operation via HTTP methods on each individual resource might be either ineffective or not reflect how it's processed by the backend service.
+Sometimes when modeling a complex business domain, API designers need to model a business operation that effects one or multiple resources and has additional semantic meaning that cannot be expressed by HTTP methods.
+Modeling the operation via HTTP methods on each individual resource might be either ineffective or expose internal implementation details.
 In addition, the operation might produce observable side effects.

 ## Solution

-To address these use cases, API designers might use operational resources such as functions or actions.
+To address these use cases, API designers can use operational resources such as functions or actions.
-If the operation doesn't have any side effects and MUST return a single instance of a type or a collection of instances, then the designer SHOULD use the OData function; otherwise, the designer can model the operation as an action.
+If the operation doesn't have any side effects and MUST return a single instance of a type or a collection of instances, then the designer SHOULD use OData functions; otherwise, the designer can model the operation as an action.

 ## When to use this pattern